eXascaleInfolab/recimpute/README.md

 ## Extension

-- To train models on a new dataset (it is recommended to z-normalize the time series)
+- To train the model on a new dataset (it is recommended to z-normalize the time series)
     -  The time series file can have as extension either .txt or .csv.
 Each column is a time series.
 No headers.
 Delimiters is single space.
       - If the first column contains only date time objects, it will be used as index.
       - If the first column cannot be used as index, the archive can either contain: